-Day first came to Wabash in 1983, after earning his B.A. in Classics (summa cum laude) from Gonzaga University and his M.A. and Ph.D. from Stanford University.
+Day first came to Wabash in 1983, after earning his B.A. in Classics from Gonzaga University and his M.A. and Ph.D. from Stanford University.
 His wider interests include Greek and Latin language and literature, ancient history, Greek religion, and Greek athletics.
 In May 2011, he led his Greek athletics seminar to Greece for a 10-day trip around major sites and museums at Athens, Delphi, Olympia, Nemea, and Isthmia.
+He has frequently been a visiting senior member of the American School of Classical Studies at Athens (Greece), where he was awarded an NEH fellowhip for 2000-01 and served as Whitehead Visiting professor in 2011-12.

 B.A.
 1970, Gonzaga University